 SCOTCAT Credits: 15 SCQF Level 9 Semester: 2

-Academic year: 2016/7 & 2017/8
+Academic year: 2017/8 & 2018/9

 Planned timetable: 9.00 am - 5.00 pm Fri (Weeks 1 - 4)

 This forms the introduction to methodologies and training in applied environmental problems.
 This module starts with sessions on geophysics techniques and field-based skills training sessions.
 Specific environmental problems will be identified, and researched in detail before a one-week field excursion where an environmental impact problem will be addressed in the field.
-The costs associated with this module are partially supported by the Department.
+All travel and accommodation costs associated with the field work are provided by the School of Earth and Environmental Sciences.

-Programme module type: Compulsory for BSc Environmental Earth Science Pre-requisite(s): ES3001 Required for: ES4008 Learning and teaching methods and delivery: Weekly contact : 8 field-based skills training sessions, fortnightly seminar, one 1-week field excursion, and 1-week of lab-based data analysis.
-Scheduled learning: 53 hours Guided independent study: 97 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% Re-Assessment pattern: Oral Examination = 100% Module Co-ordinator: Dr M Claire Lecturer(s)/Tutor(s): Earth and Environmental Sciences staff f
+Programme module type: Compulsory for BSc Environmental Earth Science Pre-requisite(s): ES3001 Red quired for: ES4008 Learning and teaching methods and delivery: Weekly contact : 8 field-based skills training sessions, fortnightly seminar, one 1-week field excursion, and 1-week of lab-based data analysis.
+Scheduled learning: 53 hours Guided independent study: 97 hours Assessment pattern: As defined by QAA: Written Examinations = 0%, Practical Examinations = 0%, Coursework = 100% As used by St Andrews: Coursework = 100% Re-assessment pattern: Oral Examination = 100% Module coordinator: Dr M Claire Module teaching staff: Earth and Environmental Sciences s staff

-ES3011 Global Biogeochemical Cycles SCOTCAT Credits: 15 SCQF Level 9 Semester: 2 Academic year: 2016/7 & 2017/8 Planned timetable: To be arranged.
+### SCOTCAT Credits: 15 SCQF Level 9 Semester: 2 | Academic year: 2017/8 & 2018/9 | Planned timetable: To be arranged.

 Environmental Earth Science is inherently multi-disciplinary, but many environmental science courses focus on specific reservoirs of the Earth system (e.g., the atmosphere, oceans, or continental crust), rather than examining the system as a whole.
 The study of global biogeochemical cycling crosses these disciplinary boundaries, following specific elements as they are cycled through the Earth surface by physical, chemical, and biological transformations.
-This module will focus on the cycling of five elements critical to life on Earth - Carbon, Oxygen, Sulfur, Phosphorus, and Nitrogen - using examples from both modern and ancient environments, and their response to human influence.
-An emphasis will be placed on understanding proxies utilized for unravelling these processes in the environment and in the rock record, along with modern quantitative methods used to constrain these cycles.
+This module will focus on the cycling of the five elements critical to life on Earth - carbon, oxygen, sulfur, phosporus, and nitrogen - using examples from both modern and ancient environments and their response to human influence.
+An emphasis will be placed on the understanding proxies utilised for unravelling these proccesses in the environment and in the rock record, along with modern quantitative methods used to constrain these cycles.

 Programme module type: Compulsory for Environmental Earth Sciences and MGeol Earth Sciences Optional for Geology, Biology and Geology, Chemistry and Geology Pre-requisite(s): Normally ES2002 or ES2003, and ES3008 Learning and teaching methods and delivery: Weekly contact: 2-hour lectures (x 6 weeks and only 1 hour in week 7) and 3-hour practical sessions (x 7 weeks).
-Scheduled learning: 36 hours Guided independent study: 114 hours Assessment pattern: As defined by QAA: Written Examinations = 50%, Practical Examinations = 0%, Coursework = 50% As used by St Andrews: 2-hour Written Examination = 50%, Coursework = 50% Re-Assessment pattern: 2-hour Written Examination = 80%, Coursework = 20%, No Re-Assessment if Coursework mark is <4 Module Co-ordinator: Dr A Zerkle Lecturer(s)/Tutor(s): Dr A Zerkle, Dr M Claire, Dr S Mikhail
+Scheduled learning: 34 hours Guided independent study: 116 hours Assessment pattern: As defined by QAA: Written Examinations = 50%, Practical Examinations = 0%, Coursework = 50% As used by St Andrews: 2-hour Written Examination = 50%, Coursework = 50% Re-assessment pattern: 2-hour Written Examination = 80%, Coursework = 20%, No Re-assessment if Coursework mark is <4 Module coordinator: Dr A Zerkle Dr A Zerkle Module teaching staff: Dr A Zerkle, Dr M Claire, Dr S Mikhail

-ES3012 Advanced Geological and Environmental Field Methods

-SCOTCAT Credits: 15 SCQF Level 9 Semester: 2

-Academic year: 2016/7 & 2017/8

-Planned timetable: To be arranged.
+ES3012 Advanced Geological and Environmental Field Methods SCOTCAT Credits: 15 SCQF Level 9 Semester: 2 Academic year: 2017/8 & 2018/9 Planned timetable: To be arranged.